-The Ministry has worked with the general practice system vendors to develop a way for prescribers to generate electronic scripts that can be sent directly from the GP to a pharmacy.
+The Ministry has worked with the prescribing system vendors to develop a way for prescribers to generate electronic scripts that can be sent directly from the GP to a pharmacy.
 The following systems have now been approved to use this approach:

 - Medtech 32 and Medtech Evolution

 - MyPractice

 - Indici

 - Medimap

 - Profile for Windows

 - Pulse (MedOnline)

+- Elixir Medical Software

+- Waikato DHB Clinical Workstation

+- Expect (Maternity Software)

+- TrakCare

-Signature Exempt Prescriptions will have an NZePs barcode.
+Signature Exempt NZePS Prescriptions will have an NZePs barcode.
 Some may have the text "Signature Exempt" on the signature line, and others may not.
-But the presence of the NZePS barcode that can be used at the point of dispensing is the definitive sign that a prescription is now legal, even if it doesn't have a signature.
+But the presence of the NZePS barcode that can be used at the point of dispensing is the definitive sign that a prescription meets the requirement for being signature exempt.